lewisnyman/lewisnyman.co.uk/src/_posts/2017-12-03-our-first-housesit.md

 >
 > Janet

 Oh god, that’s four days away!
-At this point, I hadn’t even told Emma I sent up the profile.
+At this point, I hadn’t even told Emma I set up the profile.
 I rushed through an explanation of what I did when she was away and why Janet messaged us.
 We were local to her, and it was a short notice housesit.
 For some reason she was willing to take a chance and reach out to someone with no review or references.

 Emma and I talked it over.
 We were free next week and this is our chance to give house sitting a try, it’s only a few days.
 If it all went wrong, we weren’t far away from home.
 Let’s do it.